galacticnuclei/Image-Dating-Computer-Vision/README.md

-# Image-Year-Prediction
+# Image Year Prediction

 Machine Learning and Pattern Recognition Final Project

-# OVERVIEW
+# Overview

 This project focuses on predicting the year in which an image was captured using a combination of semantic image embeddings and handcrafted numerical image features.

-Large image archives often contain missing, inaccurate, or loosely estimated timestamps.
-This project aims to provide a scalable way to estimate image dates more precisely using machine learning.
+Large image archives often contain missing, inaccurate, or loosely estimated timestamps, making organization and verification difficult.
+Our goal is to build a scalable machine learning pipeline capable of estimating image dates more precisely.

-The pipeline combines CLIP image embeddings for semantic understanding with handcrafted numerical features and traditional machine learning models.

-The system is trained on a large scale dataset containing approximately one million images spanning seven decades.
+The system combines CLIP image embeddings for high level semantic understanding with handcrafted numerical image statistics.
+These representations are then used to train multiple traditional machine learning models for temporal prediction.
+The project is trained on a large scale dataset containing approximately one million images spanning seven decades.

-# MOTIVATION
+# Motivation

 Many historical and institutional archives contain millions of undated photographs.
-Automatically estimating image years can help improve archive organization, verify metadata consistency, detect misleading media, and assist individuals in dating old family photographs.
+Automatically estimating image years can significantly improve digital archive organization, metadata verification, and historical preservation efforts.
+Such a system can also help detect inconsistencies in online media and assist individuals in dating old family photographs more accurately.

-Potential applications include digital archiving systems, historical preservation, museum collections, and media verification.
+Potential applications include digital archiving systems, museum collections, historical preservation projects, media verification pipelines, and academic archival platforms.

-# DATASET
+# Dataset

-The dataset contains approximately one million labeled images.
+The dataset contains approximately one million labeled images collected across multiple decades of visual history.
+Each sample consists of an image URL paired with its ground truth year label.

-Each image includes:

-Image URL

-Ground truth year label

-Images span roughly seventy years of visual history.

-The pipeline performs stratified random sampling across years to maintain balance in the dataset.
+To maintain balanced temporal distributions, the pipeline performs stratified random sampling across years before training.
+This helps reduce bias toward heavily represented time periods.

-# PIPELINE

-Metadata Processing

-The metadata CSV file is loaded and cleaned.

-Missing values are removed.

-Year labels are converted into integer values.

-Parallel Image Downloading

-Images are downloaded using multithreading for faster preprocessing.

-Corrupted or inaccessible images are skipped automatically.

-# CLIP Embedding Extraction
+# Methodology

+The pipeline begins by loading and cleaning metadata from CSV files.
+Missing values are removed and year labels are converted into integer targets.
+Images are then downloaded in parallel using multithreading to accelerate preprocessing, while corrupted or inaccessible files are skipped automatically.

-The project uses the CLIP vision model:
+For semantic feature extraction, the project uses the CLIP vision model:

 openai/clip vit base patch32

-CLIP embeddings capture high level semantic information such as:

-Fashion trends

-Vehicles

-Architecture

-Scene context

-Photography styles

-# Numerical Feature Extraction
+CLIP embeddings capture rich visual semantics such as fashion trends, vehicle designs, architectural styles, scene composition, and photography characteristics.
+These embeddings provide strong temporal signals that are highly useful for year prediction tasks.

-In addition to CLIP embeddings, the project extracts handcrafted image statistics including:
+In addition to CLIP embeddings, the pipeline extracts handcrafted numerical image features including pixel statistics, RGB channel distributions, brightness information, and image dimension properties.
+These low level visual features complement the high level semantic representations learned by CLIP.

-Global pixel mean

-Standard deviation

-RGB channel statistics

-Brightness information

-Image dimensions

-Color distribution features

-Feature Combination

-CLIP embeddings and numerical features are concatenated into a single feature matrix.
+The semantic embeddings and numerical features are concatenated into a unified feature matrix.
+Preprocessing techniques such as standard scaling and PCA dimensionality reduction are then applied before training.

-The pipeline then applies preprocessing techniques such as:

-Standard scaling

-PCA dimensionality reduction

-Temporal Binning

-Years are grouped into five year bins to reduce noise and improve classification stability.

-Example:

-1980 to 1984 belong to one bin

-1985 to 1989 belong to another bin
+To improve stability and reduce label noise, years are grouped into five year bins.
+For example, years from 1980 to 1984 belong to one category, while 1985 to 1989 belong to another.
+This framing transforms the problem into a more robust temporal classification task.

-# Model Training
+# Models

-The project compares multiple machine learning models including:
+The project evaluates several traditional machine learning approaches, including:

 Random Forest